 It should come as no surprise that your permit agency wants to know if you are taking down a wall that affects the structural integrity of your home.
 You may even need to submit a detailed plan regarding an alternative support system.
 Large walls may require an architect's drawing and/or an engineer's stamp of approval.

 If you take something out, it must be replaced.
 To see how this works on a small scale, consider your home's windows.
 Walls are the best way to hold up a house; cutting a hole in the wall can only compromise this.
-But window headers―basically small beams―serve to replace the removed-wall portion.
+But window headers―basically small beams―serve to replace the removed portion of the wall framing.

 4. Order an LVL Beam for Better Support

 You cannot just grab a 4x4 off the shelf at the local home center and use it as your sole carrying beam.
 You may be able to use solid lumber, such as a 4x6, 4x8, or 4x10, or you can sandwich two (or more) 2x10s or 2x12s together (sometimes with a layer of 1/2-inch plywood in the middle) to create a "built-up" beam.
 But a better idea is to order a laminated veneer lumber (LVL) beam.
 LVLs pack greater strength into a smaller space than similarly sized dimensional lumber.
 Thus, a 4x6 LVL will be stronger than a single piece of 4x6 dimensional lumber.

 That said, you may be surprised that LVLs are not very expensive.
 Architectural LVLs are expensive because the wood is meant to be viewed, not covered up with drywall.
 Non-architectural LVLs are dramatically cheaper than architectural versions.

 5. The Beam Will Be Below the Ceiling